 - Wrongful death.

-Have you been injured in a car accident?
-Call us today to schedule a free consultation with an experienced attorney.
+Have you been injured in an accident?
+Call us to schedule a free consultation with an experienced attorney.
+We are available to assist you throughout South Florida.

 Why are Miami roads so dangerous?
 Statistics show that the leading causes of car accidents include: